 Confederation Homestead was built by James Burns in 1866.
 He officially received title (or a Patent) on December 31, 1866 from the Crown when he had fulfilled the obligations he was required to fulfill.
 These obligations included clearing at least 4 acres of land and building a home no smaller than 20′ x 16′ (the original home was this size.
 The kitchen was added on 50 years later).
 The land had many hemlock trees and therefore the house was built of hemlock, a hardy coniferous tree with very durable wood.
 The house and later the barn were made of hemlock.

 To obtain a Patent or land grant, the applicants sent in their applications to the government (Crown) and waited and waited, often more than 10 years.
 James Burns along with his brother Joseph (who was given the 100 acre lot next to James’ land) were Irish immigrants.
 They both applied for 100 acres each and both were successful.
-Once the application was approved, the applicant was allowed on to the land and were given a period of time to fulfill their requirements, likely a few years, after which time they would be granted ownership.
+Once the application was approved, the applicant was allowed on to the land and was given a period of time to fulfill their requirements, likely a few years, after which time they would be granted ownership.
 James was given Lot 19, on Concession A, Minden Township, and Joseph was given Lot 20.
 James Burns married Mary J. Britton, another Irish immigrant, October 12, 1866.
 She was 21 and he was 35.
 They both belonged to the Church of England.
 They had three children, William, Eliza and Martha, and we believe that James likely died young because we could find no reference to him in the 1871 census records, 5 years later, only a Mary Burns, 3 children, and a James Burns age 60, which we believe was James Jr’s father, as the marriage certificate lists James’s parents as James and Harriet.
 In the 1871 census records the children’s ages were: William 3, Eliza 1 and Martha 1 month.
 Mary kept the property until 1874 when it was sold to James Langton (a local Minden merchant) and his wife Agnes Jeffry Langton.
 They had a large family and the house was too small so they sold it in 1875 to William McDonald.

 The owners of Confederation Homestead have been: